The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 ---|---|---|---|

-onSuccess | ✅ | ✅ | Executes when the payment is completed.
+onSuccess | ✅ | ✅ | Runs when the payment is completed.
 This callback contains a parameter of type [String:Any] with the order information. |

-onError | ✅ | ✅ | Executes when an error occurs.
-This callback contains a parameter of type PaymentsError which identifies the type of error produced.
-See an example of the callback response here. |
+onError | ✅ | ✅ | Runs when an error occurs.
+This callback contains a parameter of type PaymentsError which identifies the type of error produced. |

 onClosed (Optional) | ✅ | ❌ | Executes when the payment widget modal is closed.
 This callback contains a parameter of enum type CloseAction with the following values:- .userAction : When the widget was manually closed by the user (pressing the close button X or swiping the modal down) without the operation being completed.- .systemAction : When the widget closes due to the execution of the close function. |

-onCardBinDetected (Optional) | ✅ | ✅ | Executes when the payment widget detects the BIN of an entered credit or debit card or when the user deletes the entered card number.
+onCardBinDetected (Optional) | ✅ | ✅ | Runs when the Payment widget detects the BIN of an entered credit or debit card, or when the user deletes the entered card number.
 This callback contains a parameter of type [String:Any] with the BIN information and the brand of the entered card.
 NOTE: The CardBinMetadata type parameter will be null when the user removes the text entered in the card number field. |

-onInstallmentSelected (Optional) | ✅ | ✅ | If the order can be deferred, this callback will execute when the user selects the months to defer.
+onInstallmentSelected (optional) | ✅ | ✅ | If the order can be deferred, then this callback runs when the user selects the months to defer.
 This callback contains a parameter of type [String:Any] with the information of the deferral months selected by the user. |

-onPaymentProcessing (Optional) | ✅ | ✅ | This callback will execute when the user presses the pay button and the payment is being processed.
-NOTE: If there is any incorrect field in the payment form this event will not execute. |
+onPaymentProcessing (Optional) | ✅ | ✅ | This callback when the user presses the pay button and the payment is being processed.
+NOTE: If there is any incorrect field in the payment form, then this event will not run. |

-onEventDispatch (Optional) | ✅ | ✅ | Executes on all events that the widget can produce.
+onEventDispatch (Optional) | ✅ | ✅ | Runs on all events that the widget can produce.
 This callback contains a parameter of type CheckoutEvent and the data associated with that event. |

 NOTE: Use the onError callback to identify if the widget could not be shown or if an error occurred when processing the payment.